Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 1 Department of Motor behavior and sports Management, Faculty of Sport Sciences, University of Urmia, Urmia, Iran.

-2 Phd student of Motor Behavior, Faculty of Sports Science, Urmia University, Urmia, Iran
+2 Department of Motor Behavior, Faculty of Sport Sciences , Urmia University, Urmia, Iran.

 Abstract

-Introduction: The purpose of this investigation was to examine the effects of gender stereotypes threat and conceptions of Ability on (a) motor performance (soccer dribbling) and (b) working memory (2- back) in young adolescent girls.
+Introduction: This study aimed to determine the effects of gender stereotype threat and conceptions of ability on motor performance and working memory in adolescent girls.

-Methods: Ninety participants (Mage = 14.02 years old) were randomly assigned into a gender stereotype threat and a control group (neutral; without stereotype threat).
-Each group was further randomly divided into inherent ability and acquired skill subgroups.
-Research tasks included soccer dribbling and the n-back test.
-In the pre test, they performed 1 blocks of five trials soccer dribbling and n-back test. in the practice phase, the individuals performed 12 blocks of five trials and then 48 hr later in retention and transfer (under pressure) participated in the same way as the pre test.
+Methods: Ninety female students (mean age = 14.02 years, SD = 1.17) were randomly assigned to a gender stereotype threat group and a control group.
+The stereotype threat group was further randomly divided into two implicit stereotype-threat subgroups (male examiner–female referee / female examiner–male referee).
+Subsequently, the implicit stereotype threat subgroups and the control group were randomly assigned to the inherent- and acquired-ability subgroups.
+The tasks included soccer dribbling and the n‑back test.
+In the pretest, participants performed one block of five trials of dribbling and the n‑back test.
+During the practice phase, 12 blocks of five trials were completed.
+Forty‑eight hours later, retention and transfer tests were administered.
+The N‑back test was also completed in the pretest and posttest.

 Keywords